 Trade Market Events with AximTrade

 Experience the best trading conditions with a leading best broker.
 AximTrade is a fast-growing award-winning brokerage service provider in the financial markets with top-notch technology and a highly advanced MT4 order execution.
-The company offers flexible leverage up to 1:3000, which is one of the top competitive leverage conditions, lowest spreads, and diversity of account types and investment capitals.
+The company offers flexible leverage up to infinite, lowest spreads, and diversity of account types and investment capitals.
 Check full AximTrade Review to learn more about the trading conditions and the company regulations.

 AximTrade is dedicated to providing forex traders with easy-to-use technology, educational resources, technical analysis, varieties of forex bonus promotions, and a highly competitive trading environment with the best trading conditions.